Charles Cowper

 Sir Charles Cowper (/ˈkaʊpər/), KCMG (26 April 1807 – 19 October 1875) was an Australian politician and the Premier of New South Wales on five occasions from 1856 to 1870.

 Cowper did useful work but does not rank among the more distinguished Australian politicians.
-Cowper's governments had a fairly coherent Liberal tendency, a trend which continued with the governments of Henry Parkes and later developed into the Free Trade Party.
+Cowper's governments had a fairly coherent liberal tendency, a trend which continued with the governments of Henry Parkes and later developed into the Free Trade Party.
 In 1852, Parkes referred in public to his "mild, affable and benignant character".
 In later years he spoke of his "quick insight in dealing with surrounding circumstances, and much good humour and tact in dealing with individuals".
 His political adroitness was such that it secured for him the popular sobriquet of "Slippery Charley".
-Probably Cowper deserved this title no more than Bishop Wilberforce deserved his of "Soapy Sam", but Rusden speaks of Cowper as "ever anxious to link himself with a majority" and frequently shows animus when speaking of him.
+Cowper probably deserved this title no more than Bishop Wilberforce deserved his of "Soapy Sam", but Rusden speaks of Cowper as "ever anxious to link himself with a majority" and frequently shows animus when speaking of him.
 He was personally popular, and towards the end of his life the estate of Wivenhoe was purchased by public subscription and settled on his wife.

 Early life

-Cowper was the third son of the Rev. William Cowper and his first wife Hannah.
+Charles was the third son of the Rev. William Cowper and his first wife Hannah.
 He was born in Drypool, Hull, Yorkshire, England and was brought to Sydney by his father in 1809.
-Educated by his father, in 1825 he was in the public service, and when barely 19 years of age was appointed clerk of the Clergy and School Lands Corporation.
-He held this position for some years and in 1831 married the second daughter of Daniel Sutton.
+Educated by his father, in 1825 he joined the public service, and when 19 years of age was appointed clerk of the Clergy and School Lands Corporation.
+He held this position for some years.

+In 1831 Charles married the second daughter of Daniel Sutton.
 When the Clergy and School Lands Corporation was dissolved in 1833, Cowper went on the land and held extensive properties in Cumberland and Argyle counties.

 Legislative Council

-Cowper was elected as the member for the County of Cumberland in the Legislative Council in 1843 after a bitter contest against James Macarthur and held his seat until 1850.
+Cowper was first elected as the member of the Legislative Council for the County of Cumberland in 1843 after a bitter contest against James Macarthur and held his seat until 1850.
 In September 1848 he sent out a circular convening a meeting to consider the establishment of a railway company.
-The company was formed and the first railway in New South Wales was begun on 3 July 1849.
-It proved impossible for the company to finance the railway, and it was taken over by the government six years later.
+This became the first railway in New South Wales started on 3 July 1849.
+As it proved impossible for the company to finance the railway, it was taken over by the government six years later.

 After coming last in the election for the City of Sydney and failing to win County of Cumberland, at the end of 1851, Cowper was elected for County of Durham.
 He had opposed transportation since the 1840s and had presided at a public meeting protesting plans to revive transportation in October 1846.
 He also fought transportation vigorously in the Council and in May 1851 he became president of the Australasian League for the Abolition of Transportation, which included representatives of New South Wales, Tasmania, Victoria, South Australia and New Zealand.
 The association actively campaigned in Britain and, partly as a result, the British Government announced in December 1852 that there would be no more transportation to eastern Australia.